artP2/stock-quote-alert/README.md

 ## Setup

 1. Clone the repository.
-2. In the root directory, modify the `appsettings.json` with your SMTP server datails.
+2. In the root directory, modify the `appsettings.json` with your SMTP server datails and your preferences.

 > **Note:** You can override this settings in the cli arguments.